Carol Cram in Amsterdam

 Rijksmuseum in Amsterdam: Guaranteed Thrills for the Artsy Traveler

 I first visited the Rijksmuseum in Amsterdam in 1970 and remember it as a gloomy, rather dingy place.
-The famous Night Watch by Rembrandt was so dark as to be virtually invisible, and I don’t recall seeing any of the amazing objets d’art, from porcelain violins to full-size doll houses, that we saw on my most recent visit.
+The famous Night Watch by Rembrandt was so dark as to be virtually invisible, and I don’t recall seeing any of the amazing objets d’art, from porcelain violins to full-size doll houses, that I saw on recent visits.

 Overview of the Rijksmuseum